redbadger/awesome-badger/CONTRIBUTING.md

 ### 4.3: Non-Markdown Content (Images etc)

-If your blog requires images or any other non-markdown file type, please place these files in your own directory under `/assets`.
+If your blog requires images or any other non-markdown file type, then please place these files in your own directory under `/assets`.

 For instance, many of [Chris'][chris] blogs contain references to file types such as images, JavaScript and WebAssembly Text.
 All of these are located in `/assets/chriswhealy`.